Gun law in Austria: Category C

-Any non-prohibited Austrian citizen over 18 can buy firearms from categories C without permit after three-day background check.
-They need to be registered six weeks after acquisition.
-The law requires the owner to provide a good reason during registration.
-Good reasons according to law are: self-defense at home, hunting, sport shooting and collection.
-There is no limit on number of category C weapons that one can possess.
-The three-day background check is not needed when buying from private or when the buyer has a firearms license or hunting license.
+Any non-prohibited Austrian citizen, EU national with residence in Austria or a third-country national with permanent residence in Austria (with a special background check) over 18 can buy firearms from Category C without a permit after a three-day background check (people with a valid category B license or hunting permit are exempt).
+The law requires the owner to provide a good reason during the registration process.
+Good reasons according to law are: self-defense at home, hunting, sport shooting, and collecting.
+There is no limit on the number of Category C weapons that one can possess.

 Category B

 Acquisition of category B weapons requires a firearm license (Waffenbesitzkarte).
-Authorities shall issue license to any non-prohibited citizen of European Economic Area over 21 who has a good reason (law stipulates self-defense at home as a good reason) which allows purchase of up to two handguns.
-Authorities may issue a license to person below 21, but over 18, non-citizen of EEA or person seeking to own more than two handguns.
-Since 2019 the autorities shall issue a license for up to 5 weapons after having a license for two weapons for 5 or more years.
+Authorities shall issue licenses to any non-prohibited citizen of the European Economic Area over 21 who has a good reason (law stipulates self-defense at home as a good reason) allowing the purchase of up to two handguns.
+Authorities may issue a license to person below 21 but over 18, non-citizen of the EEA or a person seeking to own more than two handguns.
+Since 2019 the authorities shall issue a license for up to 5 category B weapons after a person is in possession of a license for two category B weapons for 5 or more years.